| Type: | Package |

 Details

-function generates the Hasse diagram of the restricted layout structure.
+The hasserls function generates the Hasse diagram of the restricted layout structure.

 The Hasse diagram consists of a set of randomisation objects, corresponding to the factors and generalised factors,